BenTaylorPublic/ipoc/README.md

 SFML is entirely wrapped, so the graphics library can be swapped out with ease, if a better choice comes along.

 ## Setting up ##
-I might add this later, but not now, dbf
+I might add this later, but not now, cbf